The Stigma vs. The Reality

 9. Dave Ramsey

 No. Donald Trump has never filed for personal bankruptcy.
-However, several of his businesses have filed for Chapter 11 reorganization.
+However, several of his corporate entities filed for Chapter 11 reorganization between 1991 and 2009 to restructure business debts.

 Did Abraham Lincoln really go bankrupt?